brian6484/CSKnowledge/Database/DB Error compilation.md

 ```

 For me, it showed as pls 00049 bad bind variable 'new'.
 Turns out, there was a spelling error when I was creating
-the trigger, where I wrote :NEW:"POLICY_ID", but it should be a dot after NEW keyword like :NEW."POLICY_ID"
+the trigger, where I wrote :NEW:"POLICY_ID", but it should be a dot after NEW keyword like :NEW."POLICY_ID".

+Also notice that the column name needs to match with the syntax (it is not ID but POLICY_ID)